txdemelo/txdemelo.github.io/_pages/teaching.md

 nav: true
 ---

-Below you will find material of some courses I have taught.
+Below you will find syllabi and other materials of some courses I have taught.

 <div class="teachings grid">